-Listed at $3.3 million, it’s the kind of dream home that would leave a large family with rotating guests wanting for nothing, or it could function as a luxury B&B or villa rental.
+Listed at $3.3 million, it eventually sold and became a luxury B&B and whole-home villa rental.
 A main infinity pool surrounded by lounge chairs, small yard with a playground, and a gym on site all back up an amazing view that evolves throughout the day and night.

-Nearby, one of Mexico’s top luxury home developers has just started work on another high-end project further removed from the center: Punta Garrobo.
-The first house is under construction now and lots are for sale.
-Views here are of sea and surf—the area is best known as a scuba diving spot—but not of a mass of other homes or condos.
-If plans play out though, a high-end hotel, marina, and beach club will anchor the property.
+Nearby, one of Mexico’s top luxury home developers had just started work on another high-end project further removed from the center: Punta Garrobo.
+The first house is of more than 19,000 square feet is for sale at $4.25 million, along with ocean view lots and villas that will adjoin an eventual SLS Hotel.
+Views from SLS Reserve are of sea and surf—the area is best known as a scuba diving spot.
+A marina and beach club will anchor the property.

 Ixtapa and Beyond

 Other communities not far from Zihuatanejo offer different options.
 Ixtapa is a purpose-built resort zone, so picture lots of high-rise concrete condo buildings with Señor Frog’s and a Hard Rock Café nearby.
 There are several condo developments in this area aimed at luxury buyers, however.
 A few are near the main tourist beach, while others look out at waves crashing against cliffs instead.